javalikescript/luajls/README.md

 As luajls is composed of Lua modules, you need to adapt the environment variables LUA_PATH and LUA_CPATH to include the luajls home directory.

+## Motivations and reasoning

+The motivation is to facilitate the development of complex standalone applications.

+Building standalone application requires to use operating system features such as file system, network, timers, processes, theads, inter-process communication, webview.
+Features that are not available in the Lua standard libraries.

+There are plenty of valuable C modules for various tasks such as _LuaFileSystem_, _luasocket_ and _luv_, even the Lua standard libraries provide some operating system features.
+Building upon a specific module may restrict the usage and portability.
+The idea is to abstract dependent external modules and to provide at least 2 implementations including a pure Lua one if possible.
+Accessing OS features is not enough, a higher level language is required to provide complex features such as HTTP client and server, Worker.

+The luajls module library exposes a set of APIs.
+The APIs are inspired by JavaScript and Java due to their similarity and their large usage.
+The goal is to facilitate the learning and also the usage in combination with JavaScript for example when using an HTTP server or a WebView.
+The goal is to implement already existing, well-known APIs for example the handling of asynchronous tasks uses the Promise/A+ specification which is now part of JavaScript.
+The APIs support asynchronous operations to ease the development of complex features such as HTTP server.

 ### LuaRocks

 luajls, with Lua 5.3, can be installed with [LuaRocks](https://luarocks.org/), depending on your needs you could pick one of the following module: